tywalch/electrodb/README.md

 > Note: ***ElectroDB*** will not prefix templated keys with the Entity, Project, Version, or Collection.
 This will give you greater control of your keys but will limit ***ElectroDB's*** ability to prevent leaking entities with some queries.

-Composite Attribute Templates have some "gotchas" to consider:
+Composite Templates have some "gotchas" to consider:

   1. Keys only allow for one instance of an attribute, the template `:prop1#:prop1` will be interpreted the same as `:prop1#`.